hyunjin-nam/homepage-vuepress/portfolio/journal/About.md

 ### About me
 I am a data scientist with a background in statistics, works in R and Python 👩🏻‍💻.
 I am specialized in machine learning applications in digital health 💊.
 By using Statistical approach, I am building a machine learning model to predict diseases, which can allow physicians and health care professionals to get support to diagnosis.
 I enjoy machine learning, web programming, and play around with data.

-You can check more about me in  `aboutme.json` file 😊
+You can check more about me 😊